api-platform/docs/distribution/index.md

 }
 ```

 Oops, we missed to add the title.
-But submit the request anyway.
-You should get a 500 error with the following message:
+Submit the request anyway, you should get a 500 error with the following message:

     An exception occurred while executing 'INSERT INTO book [...]
 VALUES [...]' with params [...]:
     SQLSTATE[23000]: Integrity constraint violation: 1048 Column 'title' cannot be null